 Members of the University community are expected to exercise responsibility appropriate to their position and delegated authority.
 They are responsible to the University community for their actions and their decision not to act.
 Each individual member is expected to conduct the business of the University in accordance with this Code of Ethics in order to best serve the interests of the University.

 Employees are responsible for prompt reporting of any violations of this Code, or any other instances of reasonably suspected fraud or malfeasance through the individual’s chain of command at the University.
-Students should report violations of this Code to the Vice President for Student Services.
+Students should report violations of this Code to the Vice President for Student Life and Leadership Engagement.
 Violations of the Code of Ethics may result in termination from the University or student disciplinary action.
 If the employee is not comfortable reporting an incident through their supervisor, the employee should report the matter directly to the Internal Auditor or the Office of the General Counsel.

 No employee or student shall retaliate, in any manner, against an individual who reports a perceived conflict of interest matter pursuant to this policy.
 An employee or student who makes such a report in bad faith shall be subject to disciplinary action.

 All employees (faculty, staff, administrators) and students of Monmouth University have an obligation to avoid activities or situations which may result in a conflict of interest.
 Full-time employees are expected to place their primary professional loyalty with the University.
 All employees are expected to arrange their outside obligations, financial interests and activities as not to conflict with their commitment to the University.
 Employees must not use their official positions to secure unwarranted privileges or advantages for themselves or others.
 Please refer to the Monmouth University Student Code of Conduct for guidance on student conflicts of interest.